kwasniew/hyperbook/manuscript/ch7.md

 What they have in common is a long-lived nature of the underlying event source.

-Note: I'll refer to short-live effects as just effects and to long-lived effects as subscriptions.
+Note: I'll refer to short-lived effects as just effects and too long-lived effects as subscriptions.

 ## Implementing subscriptions

-In this section you will subscribe to the WebSocket stream with post updates.
+In this section, you will subscribe to the WebSocket stream with post updates.

 Import subscription definition:
 ```js